16

 • $500 – $1000: these are the mid-range bikes and probably where you’re going to get the best bang for your buck.
 You get a great bike for this budget, including heavy flywheels, magnetic resistances, and belt drives.
 You can also find great warranties here.

 • $1000-$3000: these are the high-end, luxury bikes.
-Not only should you be expecting pretty much fully-adjustable everything, but in this price range you should expect clipless pedal options and advanced monitors.
-This price range holds the nicest spin bikes on the market.
+Not only should you be expecting pretty much fully-adjustable everything, but in this price range you should expect clipless pedal options and advanced consoles.
+This price range holds the nicest bikes on the market.

 Benefits Of An Indoor Cycle